RakeshSeervi/congenial-spoon/CONTRIBUTING.md

     Finally, go to your repository on github, switch to the desired branch and click on **compare and pull request**.

     Then add a title and description to your pull request that explains your precious effort.

+  - Delete the branch

+    Once the pull request is merged, you can delete your remote branch